Familiarize yourself with the elements of your roof and the language of roofing.

 topped with stone) need to be replaced when they become so dried up and

-cracked in many places that leaks begin to occur.
-Other telltale signs
+cracked that multiple leaks develop.
+Other telltale signs are blisters

-are blisters and places where the layers have delaminated.
-A four-ply built-up
+and places where the layers have delaminated.
+A four-ply built-up roof

-Problems with single-ply and modified bitumen roofs are most likely to
+Problems with single-ply and modified bitumen roofs usually occur at seams

 If you discover a leak, you can easily apply a temporary remedy.